Exploring Tirana, Albania’s Vibrant Capital

 Taxis are widely available in Albania, particularly in urban areas.
 They are convenient door-to-door transportation.
 You can hail them on the street or found them at designated taxi stands.
 Taxis in Albania do not always use meters.
 It is important to agree on the fare before starting the journey.
 It is advisable to use licensed taxis or reputable taxi companies to ensure safety and fair pricing.

-Mostly, I’ve been exploring Tirana on foot, but since my flight back was early in the morning, I had to use taxi to get to the airport.
+Mostly, I’ve been exploring Tirana on foot.
+But since my flight back was early in the morning, I had to use taxi to get to the airport.
 When we came, we used the Tirana Airport taxi and the price to the city centre was 23 EUR.
 During our stay in Albania I did some research and found the Blue Taxi Tirana.
 It has pretty good reviews and the price was only 11 EUR to get to the airport.

 Other places to visit in Albania: